theblockchainacademy/near-roster-project/roster-project/README.md

 There is 1 AssemblyScript contract in this project, each in their own folder:

  **simple** in the `src/simple` folder

+Prerequisites: NEAR Mainnet and testnet accounts, Node.js, NEAR Cli, and the user must log into the NEAR CLI before running this contract application.
+Once the prerequistes are complete, but before the Smart Contract application is run, set the environmental variables below, and log into NEAR:

+export NODE_OPTIONS=--openssl-legacy-provider
+export NEAR_ENV=testnet
+near login

+This video explains the prerequisites: https://drive.google.com/file/d/1_VXy5KbcSeNZka6dEkYLXbagJSsPKnxm/view?usp=sharing

 ## Usage